-Why is important to verify your filter in Google Analytics?
+Why it is important to test your Google Analytics filters

-- Filter verification lets you see the possible effects of your filter live.
+- Lets you see the effects of your filter live.
 It takes time (as much as 24 hours) before filter effects become visible in your data, so you won't know instantly if the filter is working as desired.

-- Filter effects are permanent: filtered data cannot be restored to its original, unfiltered state.
-Filter verification can help you catch errors or problems before you save the filter and possibly impact real data in undesirable ways.
+- Prevents data loss.
+Filtered data cannot be restored or changed in any way.
+Filter verification can help you catch errors before you save the filter and possibly impact real data in undesirable ways.

-- Filter verification makes trying out variations of your filters much more convenient.
+- Makes trying out variations of your filters much more convenient.

-In summary, it will save you time and protect your data by making sure your filters are correctly configured before going live when applying them to the view.
+In summary, it will save you time and protect your data by making sure your filters are correctly configured before going live.

-There are two ways of verifying your filters:
+There are three ways of verifying your filters:

 - Built-in Verification tool; fast but inaccurate in some cases.

-- Using a quick Segment; takes more time to prepare, but it's a lot more accurate.
+- Using an in-table temporary filter; takes more time to prepare, but it's a lot more accurate.

-This built-in feature will allow you to test your filters quickly, but it has some limitations:
+This feature allows you to test your filters quickly right in the view filter window, however, it has some limitations:

-- Filter verification uses only a small sample of your data.
+- The built-in Filter verification tool uses only a small sample of your data.

 - You cannot verify filters for IPs or Geo-based fields.